Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

+In the scheme of the time-dependent variational principle for the Schr\"{o}dinger equation, a wavefunction and its complex conjugate must be independent of each other.
+In order to distinguish both functions, the wavefunction must be a complex value.
+If the wavefunction is a real value, the time-dependent variational principle does not work correctly.
+Thus Eq.~(\ref{realvauewafn}) tells us that the ansatz (\ref{WV22}) will be inappropriate for a trial wavefunction if $\lambda = 1/2$.
+This is why we avoided $\lambda = 1/2$ in the previous section.

-The second point is from the von Neumann entropy on the subsystems as an entanglement measure of pure two-particle entangled quantum systems.
-The von Neumann entanglement entropy becomes large as $\lambda$ approaches $1/2$ and has a local maximum $\lambda = 1/2$ (see appendix).
-We thus conclude that one cannot use the time-dependent quantum variational principle when the quantum state in vortex systems is most entangled.
+The second point is from the quantification of pure two-particle entanglement.
+As a measure of entanglement, consider the von Neumann entropy of partial systems.
+We will later show that the von Neumann entanglement entropy of the ansatz has the largest value at $\lambda = 1/2$.
+Hence, we can conclude that the time-dependent variational principle for the Schr\"{o}dinger equation is not available when quantum states in vortex systems are mostly entangled.

-\subsection{Nonlinear effects}
+\subsubsection{5.2.
+Nonlinear effects}